 - It has to mean something.
 Sure, you may like to swim or travel, but unless it’s a meaningful experience that helped define you in some way, it doesn’t qualify.
 You have to satisfy the keywords.

 - Don’t omit what you learned.
-Even though the prompt doesn’t specify it, make sure to include what you’ve learned or how you’ve grown from your experience.
+Even though the prompt doesn’t specify it, make sure the reader sees what you’ve learned or how you’ve grown from your experience.
 This is essential for a complete answer.

 - Don’t sound like anyone else.
-Choose an original topic.
-Definitely avoid writing about sports or mission trips—they’ve been written about so much most of them sound stale.
+Avoid writing about sports or mission trips—they’ve been written about so much most of them sound stale to admissions officers.
 It’s better to think about what else makes you stand out.
-If you’ve got the best recipe for sticky buns or like to hunt for fossils, and you can link that to who you are, that’s going to be a more original topic.
+If you’ve got the best recipe for chocolate cake or like to hunt for fossils, and you can link that to who you are, that’s going to be a more original topic.

-My student, Jeff, was the youngest of three brothers, all of whom were a lot older (one was in the Marine Corps and one was a teacher).
+My student, Jeff, was the youngest of three brothers, both of whom were a lot older.
+(One was a teacher and one was in the Marine Corps.)
 Jeff was proud that the example his brothers set had helped him become responsible and mature, and he wanted to write about it.
 So he chose the summer they invited him on their cross-country trip, and the night they found themselves heading into a dangerous storm.

 Why Does this College Essay Topic Succeed?